vmware-tanzu/sources-for-knative/samples/tag-new-vms/README.md

 you can simply create a new VM and see the new tag applied in the console.

-If you are using `vcsim` from the prior sample, then the simplest way to retrigger its `VmCreatedEvent` is to create the source _last_.
+If you are using `vcsim` from the prior sample, then the simplest way to retrigger its `VmBeingCreatedEvent` is to create the source _last_.
 If you already created it then run:

 ```shell